okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta/main/index.md

 * Users with appropriate permissions associated with the app
 * Users with appropriate administrator permissions in Okta

-Request an access token by making a request to your Okta [Org Authorization Server](/docs/concepts/auth-servers/) `/authorize` endpoint.
-Only the Org Authorization Server can mint access tokens that contain Okta API scopes.
+Request an access token by making a request to your Okta [org authorization server](/docs/concepts/auth-servers/) `/authorize` endpoint.
+Only the org authorization server can mint access tokens that contain Okta API scopes.

 > **Note:** See [Token lifetime](/docs/reference/api/oidc/#token-lifetime) for more information on hard-coded and configurable token lifetimes.